aurmer/another-look-at-async/README.md

 # Learn Async

+I have lofty goals for this app.
+I built it using React, Redux, and a bit of Immutable.JS.
-This app will allow you to create your own async behavior scenarios.
-It will also use verbiage that we will need to understand and effectively communicate about asynchronous events.
+This app will allow you to create your own async scenarios and get a feel for the nature of asynchronous operations.